-▼ IF VOTING BY MAIL, SIGN, DETAC H, AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE.
-A Proposals - The Board recommends a vote FOR each of the director nominees listed in Proposal 1 and FOR Propos als 2, 3, 4, 5 5, and 6.
-Election of Directors: 4 O1 - Chi-Foon Chan, Ph.D.
-To ratify the appointment of BPM LLP as our independent registered public accounting firm for the year ending December 31, 2024.
-For Against Abstain 02 - Kimon W. Michaels, Ph.D.
-To approve an amendment to our amended and restated certificate of incorporation to include an officer exculpation provision.
+A Proposals - The Board recommends a vote FOR each of the director nominees listed in Proposal 1 and FOR Propo osals 2, 3, 4, 5, and 6.
+1. Election of Directors: + 01 - Chi-Foon Chan, Ph.D.
+To ratify the appointment of BPM LLP as our independen registered public accounting firm for the year ending December 31, 2024. t Grand Against Abstain 02 - Kimon W. Michaels, Ph.D.
+To approve an amendment to our amended and restated certificate of incorporation to include an officer exculpat provision. tion 4.
 To approve our Ninth Amended and Restated 2011 Stock Incentive Plan.
-To approve our First Amended and Restated 2021 Employee Stock Purchase Plan.
-To approve, by a non-binding advisory vote, the compensation of our named executive officers disclosed in the Proxy Statement. and, in their discretion, upon such other matter or matters that may properly co ome before the meeting and any postponement(s) or adjournment(s) thereof.
-Authorized Signatures - This section must be completed fo r your vote to be counted - Date and Sign Below his Proxy should be marked, dated, signed by the stockholder(s) exactly as his o hould so indicate.
-If shares are held by joint tenants or as community property, late (mm/dd/yyyy) - Please print date below.
-Signature / /
+5. To approve our First Amended and Restated 2021 Employee Stock Purchase Plan.
+To approve, by a non-binding advisory vote, the compensation of our named executive officers disclosed in the Proxy Statement.
+And, in their discretion, upon such other matter or matters that may properly or ome before the meeting and any postponement(s) or adjournment (s) thereof.
+B Authorized Signatures - This section must be completed fo r your vote to be counted - Date and Sign Below This Proxy should be marked, dated, signed by the stockholder(s) exactly as his o should so indicate.
+If shares are held by joint tenants or as community property.
+Date (mm/dd/yyyy) - Please print date below.
+Signature , both should sign. envelope.
+Persons signing in a fiduciary capacity - Please keep signature within the box. ■ 1 UPX +